Skip to content

 How does Saltbox function ?

-Sonarr manages downloading your favorite TV Shows and Radarr manages downloading your favorite movies.
-Both use either Usenet (via NZBGet) and/or Torrents (via ruTorrent) to do this.[1]
+Sonarr manages downloading your favorite TV shows and Radarr manages downloading your favorite movies.
+Both use Usenet (via NZBGet) and/or Torrents (via qBittorrent) to do this.[1]
 [2]

-Once the downloads are complete, Sonarr & Radarr will move [or copy in the case of torrents] these downloads to your server's /mnt/local/Media/ folder[3] and send a notification to Autoscan.
+Once the downloads are complete, Sonarr & Radarr will move [or copy/link in the case of torrents] these downloads to your server's /mnt/local/Media/ folder[3] and send a notification to Autoscan.

-AutoScan will, in turn, tell Plex to scan for the newly downloaded TV Show or Movie, by only scanning the specific season or movie folder.
+AutoScan will, in turn, tell Plex to scan for the newly downloaded show or movie, by only scanning the specific season or movie folder.
 This will

 Cloudplow will eventually[4] move everything[5] from /mnt/local/Media/ to a folder named Media on the remote cloud storage, thereby reducing the storage used on the (local) server.